bookercodes/articles/data-driven-tests-in-javascript-using-mocha.md

 });
 ```

 Whilst this approach provides much better code coverage of functionality, it also incurs a high cost to test maintainability, due to the repetitious nature of the tests.
 Repetitious tests are untenable because any changes made to one of the tests must be propagated to all of the similar tests.
-In other words, this approach violates the  [DRY principle](), which is no good.
+In other words, this approach violates the [DRY principle](), which isn't good.

 This is a common problem, for which a solution already exists.
 Enter the *data-driven test pattern*.